kubernetes/enhancements/keps/sig-cli/3805-ssa-default/README.md

 - If the resource already exists but doesn't have the `last-applied` annotation, the resource is server-side applied

+We are also planning on switch the `--server-side` flag to `true` in three releases, by adding a warning message (and a blog-post) in kubectl 1.27 to let people know that the change will happen.

+<<[UNRESOLVED What default value for --force-conflict]>>
+We're not entirely sure what the value of `--force-conflict` should be when we switch to `server-side=true`.

+A few thoughts.
+The question can be summarized with the following
+trade-off: Are conflicts worth breaking people?
+We would also have to change the value of `--force-conflict`, which will break some people, but arguably a much smaller set of people.

+We don't know yet, but I'll assume we don't flip the switch in the rest of the document since that use-case is more complicated.
+<<[/UNRESOLVED]>>

+<<[UNRESOLVED Removal of CSA]>>
+We considered removing the
+`--server-side` flag altogether 2-3 releases after `true` becomes the default.
+Curious if other folks think this is an option.
+<<[/UNRESOLVED]>>

 ### User Stories (Optional)

 #### Story 1

-User 1 starts using `kubectl` for the first time or on a new project, everything will always be server-side applied, they will get conflicts and all the good things about server-side apply.
+User 1 uses `--server-side=auto` and starts using `kubectl` for the first time, creates a new project, everything will always be server-side applied, they will never have any object to migrate from client-side to server-side apply.
+When the flag eventually fips, they already have the hard-coded auto value so they don't really see a change, but they can decide to remove the flag if they want.

 #### Story 2

-User 2 only uses server-side apply all the time, they may have `--server-side` inserted in some scripts or configuration, or they must remember to always include the flag.
-Thanks the feature, forgetting the flag is now doing the right thing by server-side applying all their resources as expected, causing less confusion and risks of messing up.
+User 2 uses `--server-side=auto` and periodically re-creates their project, at first, their project might have a mix of server-side applied and client-side applied resources, but they will eventually have only server-side applied resources, without ever having to migrate any resource from one to the other.
+When the flag eventually fips, they already have the hard-coded auto value so they don't really see a change, but they can decide to remove the flag if they want.

 #### Story 3

-User 3 has never used server-side apply and always used the default value of `--server-side`.
-Applying their existing resources will continue to work as expected.
-New resources, on the other hand, will at first apply the same but may eventually show-up with a conflict.
-They may have to update scripts to continue to work with `--server-side=false` if they want to, or they can update their scripts/workflow to address the conflicts properly.
+Users 3 who use either the default value of `--server-side` or an existing value will see no immediate change to the behavior.
+They will get the warning if running manually and possibly try it out, or they may miss the warning in scripts.
+In 3 releases, people who have completely missed the warning will see their thing break, they can either fix it by changing the value of `--server-side=false` or the value of `--force-conflict=true`, a fairly easy change.

 ### Risks and Mitigations

-This design has no impact on security, but some consequences on UX, since the default UX of `kubectl apply` will change:
+This design has no impact on security, but some consequences on UX, since the default UX of `kubectl apply` will change, 3 releases from now:
 - Currently, it can never fail because of conflict, since they are overridden by default.
 The new default for Server-Side Apply is to fail on conflicts, unless the `--force-conflict` flag is used.
 While